neondatabase/website/content/docs/introduction/extra-usage.md

 - **Cost** is the amount charged for an extra unit of storage or projects
 - **Units** is the number of units purchased
-- **Unit Price** is the cost per storage unit
+- **Unit Price** is the cost per unit
 - **Days** is the total number of days in the month
-- **Days Left in Month** is the number of days remaining in the month after going over the storage limit
+- **Days Left in Month** is the number of days remaining in the month after going over your limit

 Once you purchase an extra unit of storage or projects, you are billed for that extra unit for the remainder of the month.
 If you reduce your usage during that month and no longer require extra units of storage or projects, the extra usage charge is dropped at the beginning of the next month when your bill resets based on current usage.
 </Admonition>

 **Compute**

-Extra compute usage is available with the [Launch](/docs/introduction/plans##launch) and [Scale](/docs/introduction/plans##scale) plans, and is billed by _compute hour_ at $0.16 per hour.
+Extra compute usage is available with the [Launch](/docs/introduction/plans##launch) and [Scale](/docs/introduction/plans##scale) plans and is billed by _compute hour_ at $0.16 per hour.
 For example, the Launch plan has an allowance of 300 compute hours included in the plan's monthly fee.
 If you use 100 additional compute hours over the billing period, you are billed an extra $16 (100 x $0.16).
-Since extra compute usage is per hour, proration does not apply.
+Since extra compute usage is per hour, prorated billing does not apply.

 ## Extra usage examples